Chen-Jiayun/NLP_project/README.md

 Check the detail code in Makefile or type **make step-2-{method}**

 ### Step 3
-We trained two kind of models
+We trained two kind of models:

 #### N-gram model

+---

-The definition of the model is set in **ngram_model.py**, some magic number such as dimension of the vector and the particular N for the N-gram。
+The definition of the model is set in **ngram_model.py**, some magic number such as dimension of the vector and the particular N for the N-gram.

 The code here is primarily derived from this document,